Andrea/andrea.github.io/_posts/2025-11-19-making-of-a-decision-2.markdown

 I hope you enjoyed the second part of "The making of a decision".
 The next post will be about tools that we can use to improve our decision making in terms of knowledge and power.

-## Resources and extra reading materials
+## Resources and Extra Reading Materials

 ### Core Concepts